Dokin vs Whalesync: which sync tool fits your workflow?

 Whalesync

-Whalesync is a standalone web app that performs continuous two-way sync across databases, with Notion, Airtable, Webflow, and PostgreSQL as its core connectors.
+Whalesync is a standalone web app that performs real-time 2-way sync across databases, with Notion, Airtable, Webflow, and PostgreSQL as its core connectors.
 It handles bidirectional updates well but requires a separate account to manage, and starts at $49/month.

 Side by side